Onboarding Options for macOS: Workspace ONE Operational Tutorial

 This operational tutorial is intended for IT professionals and Workspace ONE administrators of existing production environments.

 Both current and new administrators can benefit from using this tutorial.
-Familiarity with macOS, XML, and basic scripting is assumed.
+Familiarity with macOS is assumed.

 Knowledge of additional technologies such as VMware Workspace ONE® Intelligence and VMware Workspace ONE® UEM is also helpful.